alt-ctrl-code/home/CONFIGURATION.md

 ### <a name="structured">Structured (Typed) Values</a>

-The node config package supports a hierarchical (dot separated) format for configuration values, and it is a healthy chpoice to always scope your configuration values to avoid naming collisions and conflicts, when applying modular application architectures.
+Most config packages support a hierarchical (dot separated) format for configuration values, and it is a healthy choice to always scope your configuration values to avoid naming collisions and conflicts, when applying modular application architectures.

 > __Healthy Choice:__ scope your configuration values to avoid naming collisions and conflicts, with other packages